theo-armour/agenda/1-health/1-health-history.md

 # Theo Health History

+## Current problem(s) of primary concern

+symptoms

-## Current problem(s) of primary concern, symptoms, how it’s being treated, how it’s affecting your life, your theory/fears regarding cause/nature of problem
+How it’s being treated, how it’s affecting your life, your theory/fears regarding cause/nature of problem

 Generally: free from pain, able to pursue life, liberty and happiness with a minimum of impediments